pflanze/lily/README.md

 manual continuation-passing style code (event handler chaining) as in traditional JavaScript).

+## Why?

+Interfacing between Qt and non-C++ programming language implementations is apparently difficult enough to do natively that Python is about the only one that managed to do it.
+QML is often used nowadays, but it is being said that there's still functionality that needs to be accessed via the object (C++) API.
+Generating (and parsing) QML strings rather than S-expressions is more involved, hence Scheme is expected to allow closer integration across the pipe.
+Especially of course if Scheme is being used on both ends.
+The author also needed to get experience in creating a Scheme interpreter for other contexts.
+And he expects to get better debugging features out of Lily in due course than out of a JavaScript interpreter.

 ## Goals

 * easy to understand and maintain implementation